 The only thing I was concerned about was the process of arriving at the airport and going through immigration.
 I thought that if there would be one place I could potentially be interrogated, it would be there.
 It ended up being the fastest process of any country I’ve been to.
 The immigration officer took one look at me, flipped through my passport to check that I had a valid Iranian visa.
 He did not speak a word to me and stamped my passport within 2 minutes.
 This was the same when departing.

-Several middle-eastern countries are notoriously known to deny you a visa if they know that you have been to Israel.
-But Iran is a bit looser than Lebanon on this rule.
+Several Middle-Eastern countries are notoriously known to deny you a visa if they know that you have been to Israel due to their conflicts.
+But Iran is a bit looser than Lebanon and other Arab countries on this rule.
 Most of the time, Israel does not stamp your passport.
 You can also ask to make sure they don’t stamp it.
 Instead, they provide you with a small slip.
 But be aware of the small, colored barcode sticker they stick outside of your passport.
-This is an internal code for them in the airport security which estimates your ‘threat level’ to the country.
+This is an internal code for the Israel airport security which estimates your ‘threat level’ to the country.
 It is easily removable though most travelers will not even notice this on their passport.
-Make sure to take this off, especially when traveling to Iran and Arab countries in general to avoid entry rejection or extra questions.
+Make sure to take this off, especially when traveling to Iran and Arab countries in general to avoid entry rejection or unnecessary interrogation.

-It is possible for the Visa office to google you to get a background check.
-If you have a travel blog or open social media like myself, they can easily find if you have been.
+It is possible for the Visa office to google you to get a background check while you’re applying.
+If you have a travel blog or open social media like myself, they can easily find if you have been to Israel or spoken against their government.
 But if they see that you are not a threat, and simply traveling to Iran just as you traveled to Israel for tourism purposes, they may actually issue you a visa.
 This is typically the case if you have traveled there more than 4 years prior to entering Iran.

 Tip: Prior to applying for your visa, scour your Social Media posts.
 It would be easier if you hid proof you’ve been to Israel to get issued a Visa.

 Are Jews allowed in Iran?